-River Basin Management Plans (RBMPs) are plans to protect and improve Ireland’s water environment.
+RBMPs are plans to protect and improve the water environment.
 They are prepared and reviewed every six years.
 The first RBMPs covered the period 2010 to 2015.
-We are now in the process of developing plans for the period 2015-2021.
+The second cycle plan is currently being developed.

 Who is responsible for implementing RBMP’s?

 Building on the successful elements and the shortcomings of the first RBMP cycle, the Government has introduced new structures for implementing the 2018-2021 RBMP.

 Water Policy Advisory Committee (WPAC):

 The WPAC will provide high-level policy direction and monitor RBMP implementation.
 It will also advise the Minister on progress.

 This committee meets four times a year and summarised minutes of the meetings are available below:

 This committee will ensure RBMP measures are managed and will strengthen partnerships for implementing the plan.
 The NCMC will provide the links between science, policy, and programme delivery.
 It will agree and oversee the overall work programmes and report to WPAC on progress, potential barriers to implementation and future policy needs.
 It will also oversee preparation of future RBMPs and programmes of measures on behalf of WPAC.

 The NTIG will oversee technical implementation of the RBMP at a national level.
 It will also provide a forum to coordinate actions among relevant State actors and address any operational barriers to implementation.
 The NTIG will also be a forum for information exchange and promote consistent regional implementation.

 Regional and local authority structures: